210712-Richard/michael.mcinerney.p0/Storefront/src/main/resources/userStories.md

 * As a customer, I can create an order for the items in my cart.

 ### Manager Stories
+* As a manager, I can add items to the inventory.
 * As a manager, I can modify the price of items.
-* As a manager, I can edit inventory of items.
+* As a manager, I can edit amount in inventory of items.
 * As a manager, I can add limited time deals for items.
 * As a manager, I can refund a customer's order.
 * As a manager, I can deactivate customer accounts.